Election-Tech-Initiative/electionguard/README.md

 ### Tracking Site
-An application that demonstrates publication of ElectionGuard election artifacts to a public website to enable verification ID lookup, downloadable zip files of the election result (for third-party verifiers), and election results summaries.
+An application that demonstrates publication of ElectionGuard election artifacts to a public website to enable verification ID lookup, downloadable ZIP files of the election result (for third-party verifiers), and election results summaries.

 [📁 Source](https://github.com/microsoft/electionguard-tracking-site) - https://github.com/microsoft/electionguard-tracking-site